-As at the date of signing the Directors' Report and throughout the financial year ended 30 June 2015, the Audit and Risk Committee has comprised at least three members, all of whom were Non-Executive Directors and the majority of whom were independent Directors.
+Throughout the 2016-17 financial year, the Audit & Risk Committee has comprised at least three members, all of whom were Non-Executive Directors and the majority of whom were independent Directors.
 At all times during the financial year the Chair of the Committee has been an independent Non-Executive Director who is not the Chair of the Board.

-All members of the Audit and Risk Committee are financially literate.
-The Chair of the Committee, Howard Mowlem, holds a Bachelor of Economics (Honours), Master of Business Administration, Securities Industry Diploma and is a Fellow of the Australian society of CPAs, and has held various senior finance roles over a period of 25 years.
+All members of the Audit & Risk Committee are financially literate.
+Each of the members' qualifications and experience are set out in pages 11-13 of the Directors' Report.
+The Chair of the Committee, Howard Mowlem, holds a Bachelor of Economics (Honours), Master of Business Administration, Securities Industry Diploma and is a Fellow of the Australian Society of CPAs, and has held various senior finance roles over a period of 25 years.

-The Audit and Risk Committee met four times during the year.
-Details of these Directors' attendance at Committee meetings are set out in the Directors' Report on page 18.
+The Audit & Risk Committee met four times during the 2016-17 financial year.
+Details of the Directors' attendance at Committee meetings are set out in the Directors' Report on page 14.
 The Committee may extend an invitation to any person to attend all or part of any meeting of the Committee that it considers appropriate.